Conference details: 12-13th April, 2018, London, UK

 All are welcome to register for the meeting, and we hope to see you at what should be an absorbing, informative and very enjoyable few days.

 At the end of day one we will have Clinical case discussions.
-We would like to invite non-consultant grade clinicians to present (video and definitive diagnosis required).
+We would like to invite non-consultant grade clinicians to present (video or clinical photos and definitive diagnosis required).
 There will be a 10 minute discussion after the presentation and a prize awarded to the person who presents the best case.
-Please submit a 100 word abstract of the case you will present via e-mail to email@example.com by the 25th January 2017.
+All selected cases will attract free registration to the course.
+Please submit a 100 word abstract of the case you will present via e-mail to email@example.com by the 9th March 2018.